MadJiGit/search-language-filter-safari/SearchLanguageFilter Extension/Resources/README.md

 - ✅ Add/remove custom filters
 - ✅ Local storage only (no data collected or shared)
 - ✅ Works in Chrome, Edge, Firefox*, and Safari**
+- ✅ Add your own domain or language filters to customize results

 > *Note: Firefox requires temporary extension loading via `about:debugging`*
 > **Note: Safari support requires macOS 13+ and enabling the extension from Safari → Preferences → Extensions.